garanaveen/deerbrooketx/index.md

 Feel free to send me any info that should be here and I will add it.

-Even better would to fork my repo and make changes yourself and send me a merge request.
+Even better would be to fork my repo and make changes yourself and send me a merge/pull request.

 ---